 Dilaudid addiction often occurs on a spectrum.
 This means they may vary in severity, manner, and length.
 The severity of symptoms depends upon a variety of factors like the duration of the addiction, the level of tolerance, and the frequency of use.

 - Hiding Dilaudid in various place

 Dilaudid withdrawal symptoms may be the signal that you or someone you love is physically addicted to the drug.
 Symptoms can set in quickly and be quite intense.

 - rigid muscles

-The Waismann Method of rapid drug detox is a completely opiate-free program that’s proven to be highly safe and successful.
-The humane and effective program can help you become Dilaudid-free in a short amount of time.
-Our caring, professional staff treats your well-being as their number one priority.
-Our highly-regarded procedures uses sedative medication to control the withdrawal symptoms, while the patient rests comfortably in a private room of an accredited hospital.
-All treatments are specifically design to fit patients individual needs.
+The Waismann Method of rapid drug detox is an entirely opiate-free program which is proven to be both safe and successful.
+Our humane and effective program can help you become Dilaudid-free in a short amount of time.
+We employ caring, professional staff who consider your recovery their number one priority.
+Our procedures use sedative medications to control the withdrawal symptoms.
+Patients rest comfortably in a private room of an accredited hospital.
+All treatments are individually designed to fit patients individual needs.

-Dilaudid addiction is a serious issue that has a solution.
+Dilaudid addiction is a serious issue with a solution.
 You owe it to yourself and your loved ones to get help today.